osgi/osgi.enroute.site/_tutorial/020-tutorial_qs.md

 ### Running the example

-We now have a runnable artifact which can be started with the command
+We now have a runnable artifact which can be started with the command:

     $ java -jar app/target/app.jar
 {: .shell }